rwapp/A11yUITests/README.md

 ### Specifying Tests/Elements

-To specify elements and tests use `a11y(tests: [A11yTests], on elements: [XCUIElement])` passing an array of tests to run and an array of eliments to run them on.
+To specify elements and tests use `a11y(tests: [A11yTests], on elements: [XCUIElement])` passing an array of tests to run and an array of elements to run them on.
 To run all interactive element tests on all buttons:

 ```swift
 func test_buttons() {